 2013 - 2015

-We wanted to incorporate a memorable local landmark.
-We landed on a logo that gives a nod to Taughannock Falls.
+I worked directly with our founder to develop a brandmark that carried local themes through the experience.
+We landed on a logo that gives a nod to Taughannock Falls, a memorable local landmark.
 The "M" shaped logo both represents MegsRadio, a speaker, as well as the flowing water of the falls.

 During the process of assessing our logo and initial branding for the app, we discussed the importance of finding a color that made us stand out amongst the most recognizable of platforms like Pandora's blue and Spotify's green.
 We wanted to create our own unique color choice for the MegsRadio brand that radiated homegrown and still felt like a music app.

-From there we held user tests, focus groups, and A/B testing of our own experience.
+I led user tests, focus groups, and A/B testing of our own proof of concept.